mnicholas2019/M202A/README.md

-# Activity Classification Using Wristband and Earable
+# Activity Classification Using Earables and a Wristband
 ## Aidan Cookson and Matt Nicholas
 ## 12/13/2019